devianvii/slack-export/README.md

 # Export only 1:1 DMs with jane_smith and the Public Channels you select when prompted
 python slack_export.py --token xoxc-123... --cookie "b=...; d=...; x=..." --directMessages jane_smith --publicChannels --prompt
 ```
-This script is provided in an as-is state and I guarantee no updates or quality of service at this time.
+This script is provided in an as-is state, and I guarantee no updates or quality of service at this time.

 ## Downloading files and view them inside slack-export-viewer